 Simplifying Life Insurance in India

-There may be some causes driving you to stop paying the premium of your life insurance policy in the middle of the term.
+Life situations change, and sometimes, you might find yourself needing to withdraw from a life insurance policy before its term ends.
 Since you have paid previous premiums until that date, you may wonder whether you can claim any sum from your insurance company.
+This is where the concept of surrender value comes into play.

 What is the Surrender Value of Life Insurance?